ANSSI-FR/rust-guide/src/en/08_testfuzz.md

 cargo test
 ```

-> ### Rule {{#check TEST-IMPL | Check that the public behaviour of the API is as expected}}
+> ### Rule {{#check TEST-IMPL | Check that the public behavior of the API is as expected}}
 >
-> Integration tests must ensure that the library's behaviour is as expected.
+> Integration tests must ensure that the library's behavior is as expected.
 These tests must cover all the solution's public functions (including the import of types, functions, enums, etc.).
 >
 > This also ensures that the API is user-friendly.